AcclaimedAP/Cat-Hero-Idle-RPG-tools-Frontend/README.md

 You can generate documentation by writing `npm run docs` in the root folder.
 This will generate all written documentations into a folder called "docs", and you can open the web file to browse through the documentation.
+You can open the generated docs by running `npm run open-docs` afterwards.

 ## Contributing, questions, contact